-Whilst getting out for a nice stroll or walk through the city is one way of doing it, sometimes it’s nice to just relax, unwind and chill out under the precious sunlight (while we still can).
+We’re officially coming back into the summer months when us Irish are in dire need of some vitamin D. Whilst getting out for a nice stroll or walk through the city is one way of doing it, sometimes it’s nice to just relax, unwind and chill out under the precious sunlight (while we can).
 We’ve put together a list of some of our favourite ‘sun trap’ spots around Dublin city to help you catch some rays during your lunch break.

 The only thing better than spending your lunchtime alfresco is spending it with stunning views such as the that from Angelina’s.
 Situated along the beautiful Dublin city canal, this tasty spot is your perfect getaway from the hustle & bustle of the office.

 The Bernard Shaw has become increasingly popular for sunny spells, in particular for evening drinks.
 However, they also have a lunchtime menu as well as the renowned Big Blue Bus serving pizza.
 The beauty of this spot is that they are also connected to The Eatyard right next door, serving a number of food varieties including plenty of vegan options, so there really is something for everyone.
 The Bernard Shaw is open lunchtime daily however The Eat Yard is only open during lunch hours on Thursdays & Fridays.

 For those looking for something a little fancier, House is your spot.
 Whilst the indoor interiors are simply stunning, when the weather is good you’ll want to find yourself out the back garden terrace surrounded by equally beautiful decor.
 Indulge in the perfect lunchtime salad, sandwich or small plate with plenty of choice, as well as plenty of cocktails for any boozy Friday “business” lunches.